godotengine/godot-docs/classes/class_vehiclewheel.rst

 Brief Description
 -----------------

-Physics object that simulates the behaviour of a wheel.
+Physics object that simulates the behavior of a wheel.

 Properties
 ----------